 FINANCE AND EFFICIENCY

-14. The Open Space Asset Management Plan will be used to inform and prioritise future capital and revenue spend while detailing the costs associated with the maintenance of land and equipment.
-Core maintenance costs are met through the Councils revenue budget which is reviewed annually.
+9. The Open Space Asset Management Plan will be used to inform and prioritise future capital and revenue spend on open spaces.
+Core maintenance costs are met through the Councils revenue budget which is reviewed a nnually.

 CONSULTATION